Ard Schenk

-Adrianus "Ard" Schenk (born 16 September 1944) is a former speed skater from the Netherlands, who is considered to be one of the best in history.
-His first Olympic success came in 1968, when he won a silver medal at the 1968 Winter Olympics.
-Between 1970 and 1972 Winter Olympics, Schenk won three consecutive World Allround Speed Skating Championships.
-He won three gold medals at the 1972 Winter Olympics, becoming, along with Galina Kulakova of Soviet Union, the most successful athlete there.
+Adrianus "Ard" Schenk (born 16 September 1944) is a former speed skater from the Netherlands.
+His first Olympic success came in 1968, when he won a silver medal at the Winter Olympics.
+Between 1970 and the 1972 Winter Olympics, Schenk won three consecutive World Allround Speed Skating Championships.
+He won three gold medals at the 1972 Winter Olympics, becoming, along with Galina Kulakova of the Soviet Union, the most successful athlete there.